Darren Osborne: Character creation and casting

-Character development
+Development

 Characterisation

 Darren's personality has developed over the character's duration.
 At first, according to Dawson, Darren was "very manipulative" and willing to "do anything to get his own way".
 Dawson added that some of Darren's actions were "blatantly horrible" although he felt that this made Darren "such a fun character to play".
 Dawson also commented on Darren's "luck with girls"; Dawson felt that Darren "tends to take girls for granted" and is "out for all he can get".
 Dawson also called Darren "an opportunist" and a "male chauvinist pig".

 On the character's transformation Dawson told Digital Spy that when Darren was younger he was "just a horrible child and he had nothing nice to say about anyone" before Darren matured and softened.
 Dawson added that it was nice to see a different side to the character.
 Dawson later added that the character's change was good as "everyone goes through changes in their life and Darren just hit that time.
 It was good timing for him".
 He also explained that his character becoming a father led him to develop and mature further, stating that Darren accepted his responsibilities as a father and "tries hard to be the father that he wants to be".
 He felt that Darren enjoyed being a father and that it made him feel "complete and like he has a purpose in life, whereas before he was always chasing his tail".
 Dawson felt that as time went on, Darren became more helpful, sympathetic and more empathetic towards other characters, especially Jake Dean (Kevin Sacre).
 Dawson stated, "It's very uncharacteristic but Darren is softening up".
 Dawson added that Darren's difficult life has led him to mature and act like a "bit of a saint", but that Darren was still greatly misunderstood.

 E4's official Website described Darren in this way: "For a long time Darren found it easier making enemies than he did friends, what with his constant scheming and dangerous gambling habit ...
 Darren 2.0 is a reformed man though".
 Hollyoaks international broadcaster BBC America described the character as a "relentless schemer and ne'er-do-well".
 Darren has been described as the "village hunk", an "outcast", a "bad boy", a "twisted hunk", "heartless", "hapless" and "sly" by various media sources.

 Dawson stated that when he first auditioned he had "bumfluff" which he was asked to keep for the part.
 Darren's dress sense has gone undergone changes in recent years.
 He often wore string vests and gold jewellery but he later changed his style which became more mature.
 On his character's change in style and the reasons for it Dawson said the producers were right to make the changes and opined that Darren has "moved on now and grown up a bit".